-Research aims to study interactions between humans and wild elephants in Malaysia from a behavioural perspective and provide strategies for minimising the potential for harmful encounters.
+Animal behaviour research looks at interactions between humans and wild elephants in Malaysia from a behavioural perspective.

-We examine the ways in which people’s interpretations of their social world influence their emotions and behavior and, how we can use our understanding of these psychological processes to mitigate conflicts between individuals and social groups.
+Social psychology and affective science research examines the ways people’s interpretations of their social encounters with others influence their emotions and behaviour and, how we can use our understanding of these processes to reduce conflicts between individuals and social groups.

-Research investigates all aspects of how the human visual system provides us with information about the external world.
-There is a particular emphasis on eye-tracking, visual attention and psychophysics.
+Vision and attention research investigates how the human visual system provides us with information about the external world.